cjacker/opensource-toolchain-ch32v/README.md

 And these proprietary interfaces also can not be supported by upstream OpenOCD (up to v0.12, the changes WCH made to OpenOCD is not upstreamed).

-You have to prepare a 'WCH-LINKE' usb adapter and build a forked version OpenOCD with 'wlink' interface enabled.
+You have to prepare a 'WCH-LinkE' usb adapter and build a forked version OpenOCD with 'wlink' interface enabled.

 **Build and Install WCH OpenOCD:**